sogaiu/ts-questions/questions/should-parser-source-be-committed/README.md

-In late 2020, [maxbrunsfeld sketched out a draft plan](https://github.com/tree-sitter/tree-sitter/issues/730#issuecomment-736018228) to proceed in this direction.
+In late 2020, [maxbrunsfeld sketched out a draft plan](https://github.com/tree-sitter/tree-sitter/issues/730#issuecomment-736018228) to move away from doing this.
 A few months later(?), a form of this was added to the [Tree-sitter 1.0 Checklist](https://github.com/tree-sitter/tree-sitter/issues/930) (search for "Mergeable Git Repos").